-The class is designed for anyone who feels overwhelmed or pressured by everyday life.
-Creating art gives people a chance to slow down and explore any issues they may be having.
-It can improve the mental health of people dealing with addictions, anxiety, attention disorders, grief, depression, eating disorders, PTSD, trauma, relationship issues and much more.
+We have designed this class for anyone.
+Creating art gives people a chance to slow down and explore.
+It can improve the mental health of people dealing with addictions, anxiety, attention disorders, grief, depression, eating disorders, PTSD, trauma, relationship issues, and much more.
 Artistic ability or talent is not required to participate in the class.
-People of all ages including children, teens, and adults can benefit from it, but the recommended minimum age is 8.
+People of all ages, including children, teens, and adults, can benefit from it, but the recommended minimum age is 8.

 Why should you take the class?

-The class can be used to complement traditional mental health treatment.
+The class can be used to complement mental health improvement.
 Creating art can help people acknowledge and recognize feelings that have been lurking in their subconscious.
-The process gives a feeling of self-accomplishment which can be very valuable in improving self-appreciation and confidence.
-The greatest benefit is having a healthy outlet for expressing feelings and fears.
+The process gives a sense of self-accomplishment which can be valuable in improving self-appreciation and confidence.
+The most significant benefit is having a healthy outlet for expressing feelings and fears.
 Complex emotions such as sadness or anger sometimes cannot be expressed with words.

 This course provides methods and tools for using the creative process to help people manage behaviors, process feelings, reduce stress and anxiety, and increase self-esteem.